 A flamboyant forward with a signature shimmy, whose brilliant playmaking and championship highs were shadowed by dramatic financial collapse.

-Antoine Walker entered the NBA with a bang, bringing a unique blend of size, passing vision, and unabashed swagger to the Boston Celtics as the sixth overall pick.
-His trademark shoulder-shimmy celebration became a symbol of his confidence.
-Alongside Paul Pierce, he helped resurrect the Celtics, leading them to the 2002 Eastern Conference Finals.
-A three-time All-Star known for his ability to stretch the floor as a big man, his career peaked with an NBA championship alongside Dwyane Wade and Shaquille O'Neal in Miami.
-However, his story took a stark turn after retirement.
-Lavish spending and poor investments led to a staggering bankruptcy, with over $100 million in earnings dissipated.
-His subsequent journey through financial literacy advocacy transformed him into a cautionary tale, making his legacy a complex mix of on-court artistry and off-court hardship.
+Antoine Walker entered the NBA as the sixth overall pick, bringing size, passing vision, and swagger to the Boston Celtics.
+His shoulder-shimmy celebration became a symbol of his confidence.
+Alongside Paul Pierce, he led the Celtics to the 2002 Eastern Conference Finals.
+A three-time All-Star, he won an NBA championship with Dwyane Wade and Shaquille O'Neal in Miami.
+After retirement, lavish spending and poor investments led to bankruptcy, dissipating over $100 million in earnings.
+He later became a financial literacy advocate.

 1965–1980